Unidata/tds/docs/src/public/userguide/pages/thredds/FeatureCollectionsRef.md

 <update startup="test" rescan="0 20 * * * ? *" />
 ~~~

-This [cron expression](https://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/tutorial-lesson-06.html){:target="_blank"} says to rescan the collection files \"every hour at 20 past the hour\", and rebuild the dataset if needed.
+This [cron expression](https://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/tutorial-lesson-06.html){:target="_blank"} says to rescan the collection files "every hour at 20 past the hour", and rebuild the dataset if needed.

 ### Sporadically changing Collection